James Cregg: Los Angeles Chargers

-In 2017, Cregg was the assistant offensive line coach for the Los Angeles Chargers.
+Denver Broncos

 From 2014 to 2016, he was the assistant offensive line coach for the Denver Broncos.
 During the 2016 season, the Broncos won Super Bowl 50.

+LSU

 In 2019, he coached for LSU as an offensive line coach and running game coordinator, as LSU won the 2020 College Football Playoff National Championship.
+Also in 2019, LSU's offensive line won the Joe Moore award for the Most Outstanding Offensive Line Unit in College Football.

+San Francisco 49ers

 On March 7, 2022, it was announced that Cregg was returning to the NFL to become an assistant offensive line coach for the San Francisco 49ers.

+Las Vegas Raiders

+On February 23, 2024, Cregg was hired by the Las Vegas Raiders as their offensive line coach under head coach Antonio Pierce.
+On November 3, Cregg was fired alongside Luke Getsy and Rich Scangarello.